Analytics

 Dashboard

-The dashboard is a self-contained single-file app served at /analytics.
+The dashboard is a self-contained single-file app served at /api/analytics.
 It auto-refreshes every 2 seconds and groups the most important signals into overview, request, session, and error workflows.

 Overview tab: